Treating Acute Bacterial Rhinosinusitis (ABRS)

 How Long Will It Take before I Feel Better?

-Most patients with ABRS feel better within seven days, and by 15 days, about 90 percent are cured or improved.
+Most patients with acute bacterial rhinosinusitis (ABRS) feel better within seven days, and by 15 days, about 90% are cured or improved.

 Is There Anything I Can Do for Symptomatic Relief?